JackWarshaw/Jacks-Personal-Work/index.md

 <h3>KRR Character Creator</h3>

 <h3> Description : </h3>
 A character generator for the tabletop roleplaying game Dungeons & Dragons (5th edition) developed by myself and my fellow students.
-It runs off a series of of queries made on a custom language centered knowledge base (developed by a team at Northwestern University)
+It runs off a series of of queries made on a custom language centered knowledge base.

 <h3> The Team : </h3> Irinel Bandas, Chloe Brown, Kartik Kesavabhotla